+The two center RED LEDs on the bottom row correspond to the volts/Hz and the zero sequence voltage elements.
 The left most yellow LED will blink when the relay is in programming mode and will illuminate constantly when an internal relay failure has occurred.
-The right most yellow LED will flash at any time either of the two blocking inputs is active.
+The right most yellow LED will flash when either of the two blocking inputs is active.